 A Ride on the Wild Side

-You’ve been clocking miles and miles of pen practice.
+You are learning a lettering hand.
+Or you’ve been clocking miles and miles of pen practice.
 Or you’ve been lettering for years and your calligraphy gears are grinding.
 What’s up ahead?
 Maybe it’s time for a side trip off the beaten path.
 How about a walk in the wilderness?
 A hike in the Himalayas?
 You choose.
 The path is different for every traveller.

 Sometimes you need to get lost before you are found.